khaldoun-xyz/lugha/docs/concept.md

 <img src="./files/lugha-sketch-chat.png" alt="lugha-sketch-chat.png" width="25%" />

-**Threshold for Evaluation:**
-Users can receive an evaluation only if the following conditions are met:
-1. The total number of words sent by the user throughout the conversation exceeds 10 words.
-If criteria aren’t met, users see a friendly message:
-*"Your conversation didn’t meet the criteria for evaluation.
-Please ensure more discussion for meaningful feedback."*

----

 ### Evaluation

 After finishing a conversation, see your evaluation and the now locked conversation.

+A user can receive an evaluation only if the total number of words sent by the user exceeds 10 words.
+If this criterion isn't met, the user sees this friendly message:
+*"Your conversation didn’t meet the criteria for evaluation.
+Please send at least 10 words to receive a meaningful feedback."*

 <img src="./files/lugha-sketch-evaluation.png" alt="lugha-sketch-evaluation.png" width="25%" />